These are tough times. And sadly, one public health crisis doesn't stop for another.

 Violence is an epidemic and needs to be treated as such in a public health setting to ensure proper resources are available to people with trauma.
-The effects on the mental health of the community run deep and can be especially hard to recognize – even to the individuals themselves.
+Accidental shootings, domestic violence and suicide rates are all expected to rise.
+Many people are alone, and many people have lost incomes, jobs, or loved ones.
+So now, more than ever, we need to look out for each other.
+The effects of this pandemic on the mental health of ourselves and our communities will run deep and can be especially hard to recognize – even to the individuals themselves

-Whether you are a survivor, activist, journalist, have lost a loved one to gun violence, or are experiencing secondary trauma, we encourage you to reach out to someone for help.
+Whether you are a survivor, activist, journalist, have lost a loved one to gun violence, are experiencing secondary trauma, or having a hard time during the COVID-19 pandemic, we encourage you to reach out to someone for help.
 If you are dealing with any level of trauma it is important to recognize the trauma and seek proper resources.

 As with any medical emergency, a mental health emergency can be life-threatening.
 If you are injured or you are in a situation that is potentially life-threatening, please seek immediate emergency assistance by calling 911.